intbio/gromacs_ff/charmm36-mar2019.ff/README.md

 FOR FUTURE:

 the Aksimentiev NBFIXes CUFIX are available in charmm format (https://www.dropbox.com/s/3v1ng0nwm74qciv/toppar_water_ions_cufix.str?dl=0).
-They would replace both Na Cl and Na - carboxylate with repect to standard (which is without NBFIX - i.e. pre Luo and Roux corrections).
+They would replace both Na Cl and Na - carboxylate and a lot more with repect to standard (which is without NBFIX - i.e. pre Luo and Roux corrections).